vscode-restructuredtext/docs/articles/configuration.rst

    ``conf.py`` of your project.
 The Python extension should ask you to specify the Python interpreter to use (in case the machine has multiple interpreters installed).
-Your preference is saved by the Python extension, and is then used by this extension.
+Your preference is saved by the Python extension, and is then consumed by this extension.

-   If you didn't make a choice, this extension might not be able to use the Python build you expected.
+   If you didn't make a choice, this extension might not be able to use the Python interpreter you expected.

+   For information, please refer to :doc:`/articles/prerequisites`.

 Live Preview
 ------------

-.. warning:: Esbonio language server must be enabled for live preview to work properly.
+.. warning:: Esbonio language server must be enabled for live preview to work properly since release 171.0.0.

-   If live preview does not work, verify if "esbonio: idle" is visible in the status bar.
+   If live preview does not work, verify if "esbonio:" is visible in the status bar.
 Read "IntelliSense" section for more details.

 The keyboard shortcuts are